How much is a one carat diamond

 • Seller and Setting: Luxury brands and high-end jewelers often charge a premium for their diamonds, while online retailers might offer more competitive prices.
 The cost of the setting, if the diamond is being purchased as part of a finished piece of jewelry, will also add to the overall price.

-Understanding these factors empowers buyers to navigate the complex world of diamond pricing and make informed decisions when purchasing a one-carat diamond.
+Understanding these factors empowers buyers to navigate the complex world of diamond pricing and make informed decisions when purchasing the cost of a 1-carat diamond ring (lab-grown) and what factors influence its price in this guide.

 How has the price of one carat diamonds changed over time